Part 8 - Information Resources Management

-- Define the current IT environment and provide strategies for closing the gap between the current and the targeted environment as defined in the IHS ITA.
+- Define the current IT environment and provide strategies for closing the gap between the current and the targeted environment as defined in the IHS EA.

-- Lead IT and IRM strategic planning, and establish IHS IT performance measures.
+- Lead IT strategic planning, and establish IHS IT performance measures.

 - Develop IT tactical plans and budgets, perform IT investment analyses and capital planning, and make the business case for IT initiatives.